keras-team/keras-io/examples/nlp/md/parameter_efficient_finetuning_of_gpt2_with_lora.md

 <div class="k-default-codeblock">
 ```
-fast-forward to 5:30 and i'm hungry and hungry. i'm sitting down, so i'm eating a lot of food. i decide to go into the kitchen. i'm not hungry, so i go in, take a bite out of the chicken, and then i'm like "what the fuck" and i get up and go to
+fast-forward to 5:30 and i'm hungry and hungry. i'm sitting down to get ready for work. my mom comes in and tells me to sit down. i'm hungry so i grab a bowl of rice and sit down. my mom comes out and tells us to eat. we're hungry
-Total Time Elapsed: 1.14s
+Total Time Elapsed: 1.43s

 ```
 </div>